urlstechie/urlchecker-python/README.md

   --white-listed-files WHITE_LISTED_FILES
-                        comma separated list of white listed files and patterns for files (no spaces) --retry-count RETRY_COUNT
+                        comma separated list of white listed files and patterns for files (no spaces) --save SAVE           Path to a csv file to save results to.
+  --retry-count RETRY_COUNT
                         retry count upon failure (defaults to 2, one retry).
   --timeout TIMEOUT     timeout (seconds) to provide to the requests library